openpay-innovations/openpay-payment-gateway-for-woocommerce/README.md

 Navigate from Dashboard to Plugins > Add New > Upload Plugin (select the downloaded file)

-Activate the "Openpay Payment Gateway" plugin and you are set to go ahead
+Activate the **Openpay Payment Gateway** plugin and you are set to go ahead

 ## Configuration